cl4es/cl4es.github.io/_posts/2018-11-29-OpenJDK-Startup-From-8-Through-11.md

 - AppCDS open sourced!
   - Using AppCDS can reduce the startup time of an application by 25-40%
+  - (App)CDS has been continually improved since to be able to include more and more things that the JVM would otherwise have to calculate at runtime - and more and more of the data included in the CDS archive is read-only in a way that allows it to be mapped in directly.
+This facilitates sharing between processes, enabling footprint wins.
+Up until JDK 11 this includes String constants.
+JDK 12 adds support for more generic read-only Java objects to be mapped in via shared archives.

+- [JDK-8146115](https://bugs.openjdk.java.net/browse/JDK-8146115): Improve docker container detection and resource configuration usage
+  - While not strictly a startup improvement, being a better citizen when resources are limited can lead to much smoother behavior overall, including startup.

 - ~25 other startup enhancements